 I studied Biological Sciences at the University of Cologne in Germany with a specialization in genetics.
 After working in multiple research groups in the field of aging and age-related diseases, I grew an increased interest in proteomics.
 My current interest lies in ER-mediated protein homeostasis using small molecular modulators.
 Additionally, I study protein translocation into the ER lumen by depleting essential components of the protein translocation pathway.
 Outside the lab, I like to keep myself busy by playing ultimate frisbee and exploring new places.

-I am a first-year student in a collaborative PhD between Helsinki Institute of Life Science and Computational Systems Biology, Aalto.
+I am doing my PhD in collaboration between the Institute of Biotechnology, HiLIFE at the University of Helsinki, and the Department of Computer Science at Aalto University.
 My focus is on various computational methods, primarily using machine learning, that can help us better understand various aspects of proteins.
 I am currently working on determining epitope specificities of T-cell receptors and predicting the presence of signal peptides in mature cells.

 I finished my Bachelor's degree in Computer System Engineering in 2018 at the Polytechnic University of Bucharest.
 During my last year of studies there, I have become highly interested in the Data Science field.
 I decided to pursue these interests and joined the Master of Science program at Aalto with a major in "Machine learning, Data Science, and Artificial Intelligence" finishing my degree in April 2021.
 During my first year at Aalto, I worked for a startup company that develops Machine Learning solutions for a patent search engine.
 Having a good background in Machine Learning techniques for natural language, both through academic and industry work experience, I joined the Computational Systems Biology group in Aalto.
 The idea of joining a research group that deals with computational biology sparked a great deal of enthusiasm for me, realizing that I can apply a wide variety of the techniques I learned to solve very complex biological processes.
 In my spare time, climbing and hiking are my favorite activities.

-I work as a PhD student with Dr. Cory Dunn, co-supervised by Dr. Ville Paavilainen, with the focus on targeting tail-anchored proteins to subcellular compartments.
-I hold a Master's degree in Pharmacy from the University of Novi Sad, Serbia.
-The topic of my Master's research was the incidence and prevalence of nosocomial infections caused by antibiotics.
-I obtained my second MSc in Drug Discovery and Development from the University of Turku Finland.
-I investigated molecular interactions of prenylflavonoids at GABA-A receptor subunits by application of computational modeling methods.
+I received a master's degree in Pharmacy from the University of Novi Sad, Serbia.
+The topic of my master's thesis was incidence and prevalence of nosocomial infections caused by antibiotics.
+I obtained my second MSc in Drug Discovery and Development from the University of Turku Finland where I investigated molecular interactions of prenylflavonoids at GABA-A receptor subunits by application of computational modeling methods.
+Currently, I work as a doctoral researcher, focusing on pathways of tail-anchored proteins to subcellular compartments.
 In my free time, I enjoy long walks, spending time with friends and colleagues and reading.
 Now, my favorite hobby is trying to learn and improve my Finnish language.

 I joined the Paavilainen laboratory in spring of 2021 and carry out cell culture work and various RNA, DNA, and protein analyses.
 I have worked in different research groups at the Institute of Biotechnology since 1997: Digital microscopy scanner service, DNA Sequencing and Genomics Laboratory and Saarma Research Group.
 I have also worked at private companies as a laboratory coordinator.
 My educational background is as a laboratory technician in chemistry.
 I have studied chemistry at the University of Helsinki and cell and molecular chemistry at the Metropolia University of Applied Sciences.
 Outside of work, I enjoy sporty activities like agility with my Australian shepherds, hiking and knitting.